Azure/iot-hub-device-update/docs/agent-reference/registering-device-update-extensions.md

 For the 5 extension types, here is the breakdown of registration multiplicity:

-1. Content Handler - Multiple can be registered, each associated with updateType key
+1. Step Handler - Multiple can be registered, each associated with updateType key
 2. Update Manifest Handler - Multiple can be registered, with update manifest version key
 3. Content Downloader - Exactly one can be registered
 4. Download Handler - Multiple can be registered, each associated with `downloadHandlerId`